lazynong06/idshwk7/test.md

 ### How I hid my information
-1. Add raw.png and info file. raw.png is the information carrier and info store the information temporarily.
+1. Add raw.png and info file. raw.png is the information carrier and info stores the information temporarily.
-2. Use pipe command 'cat raw.png info > test.png'to concatenate two original files, and write the result to test.png.
+2. Use pipe command 'cat raw.png info > test.png' to concatenate two original files, and write the result to test.png.
 3. The information is not visible when test.png is opened in a normal way.

 ### How I extracted information